Samasaur1/samasaur1.github.io/projects/simpleswiftserver.md

 ###### Notes:
 * SimpleSwiftServer has plans for more modes to come (chat).
 [Create an issue](https://github.com/Samasaur1/SimpleSwiftServer/issues/new/choose) to request another mode.
-* SimpleSwiftServer does not output received requests.
+* <del>SimpleSwiftServer does not output received requests.
 This isn't a bug — it was a deliberate decision — but there's [an issue open](https://github.com/Samasaur1/SimpleSwiftServer/issues/8) to add a `--debug` flag to log some of this information.
-If you'd like that, please say so.
+If you'd like that, please say so.</del>
+  * This was resolved in version 4.2.0
 * Visit the [issues](https://github.com/Samasaur1/SimpleSwiftServer/issues) page to see the status of these issues.

 ### Uninstall